HarryStevens/d3-moveto/README.md

 In interactive data visualizations, it is often necessary to bring elements to the front or back.
 But it is not easy to do this with SVG.

 Unlike HTML elements, SVG elements have no `z-index` attribute, so it is impossible to make a younger sibling appear on top of an older one.
-Therefore, in SVG, elements which are appended to the DOM first will always appear on top of elements appended later.
+Therefore, in SVG, elements which are appended to the DOM first will always appear on top of elements appended later. `d3-moveto` works by changing the order of elements in the DOM.

 ## Installing